 CONTENTS: Introduction; 1.
 The nineteenth-century background; 2.
 Elementary school science: The false dawn; 3.
 Elementary school science, 1862–1904; 4.
 Secondary school science, 1800–1902: A humane subject?
 5. School science, 1904–44; 6.
 Science for All?; 7.
 Reflections; References; Index

-‘A superb, informative and rigorous book on the history of the science curriculum in England by an outstanding scholar.
-Professor Edgar Jenkins has produced an enormously helpful companion for anyone who wants to understand the dynamics of curriculum reform, including policy makers, curriculum developers, teacher educators, educational researchers as well as teachers.'
+'A superb, informative and rigorous book on the history of the science curriculum in England by an outstanding scholar.
+Professor Edgar Jenkins has produced an enormously helpful companion for anyone who wants to understand the dynamics of curriculum reform, including policymakers, curriculum developers, teacher educators, and educational researchers as well as teachers.'